keptn/lifecycle-toolkit/docs/docs/guides/tasks.md

 Imagine this as a task-specific blueprint, telling Keptn exactly what to do and where to do it within your broader deployment workflow.

-Sometimes, to provide this crucial task context, you might need to embed it directly into the `function` code of your Keptn tasks defined in YAML files that defines a [KeptnTaskDefinition](../reference/crd-reference/taskdefinition.md) resource.
+Sometimes, to provide this crucial task context, you may need to embed it directly into the `function` code of your Keptn tasks defined in YAML files that defines a [KeptnTaskDefinition](../reference/crd-reference/taskdefinition.md) resource.